-Fundación Carmen Gandarias (Spain) is the main sponsor of this project covering all the running expenses of the clinic since 2007.
+Fundación Carmen Gandarias (Spain) is the main sponsor of this project covering most of the running expenses of the clinic since 2007.